TharinduGun/Tharindu-RAG-assesment/README.md

 # Tharindu-RAG-assesment

-# RAG API – “Attention Is All You Need”

-This project is a Retrieval-Augmented Generation (RAG) service built for the JW Infotech AI/ML Internship assessment.
+This project is a Retrieval-Augmented Generation (RAG) service built for the Document with streamlit UI and dockerization

 It: